 Proteins, starch and water are the main components of semolina dough.
 When the ingredients are mixed, several kinds of interactions take place.
 Understanding the interactions among proteins, starch and water is useful to improve the dough characteristics and, consequently, the final product quality.

 Thermal analysis is an interesting tool that allows to study the interactions among the dough components in terms of bond formation.
 Starch gelatinization and protein coagulation phenomena are the main responsible for the thermal properties of wheat doughs.
 These structures show an effect on the thermal behavior approximately in the same temperature range (55-80 °C) and moisture level.
-Regarding the proteins, the main role is played by gluten, which is composed by two fractions: the alcohol soluble gliadins and the alcohol insoluble glutenins (Singh et al., 2011).
-Gliadins are apparently responsible for cohesiveness and extensibility properties of gluten (Khatkar et al., 2002).
+Regarding the proteins, the main role is played by gluten, which is composed by two fractions: the alcohol soluble gliadins, which mainly contribute to the viscosity, extensibility, and cohesiveness of the dough, and the alcohol insoluble glutenins, which are responsible for the dough elasticity (Drabińska et al., 2016).
 The ratio between gliadin and gluten is also important, as if it increases, the elasticity of gluten decreases.
-The gluten proteins are characterized by a temperature dependent equilibrium between two phases: a semi solid one, prevailing at high temperatures, and a glassy solid one, prevailing at low temperatures; the physical change between these two phases is considered as a “glass transition”.
+The gluten proteins are characterized by a temperature dependent equilibrium between two phases: a semi-solid one, prevailing at high temperatures, and a glassy solid one, prevailing at low temperatures; the physical change between these two phases is considered as a “glass transition”.
 The glass transition temperature (Tg) is the main parameter for understanding the mechanical properties of gluten proteins (Leòn et al., 2003).
 Starch, the major component of wheat flour, making up about 80% of its dry weight, influences the dough rheological properties, especially upon heating in the presence of water when starch gelatinizes (Li and Yeh, 2001).
 The gelatinization process causes the transition of insoluble starch granules to a solution composed of individual molecules (León et al., 2003).
 Gelatinization of starch is a cooperative process, in such a way that structural relations between amorphous and crystalline regions within the starch granules are responsible for the sharpness of thermal transition and the temperature at which it occurs (Romano et al., 2015).

 The quality of semolina doughs is related to the interactions between starch and proteins in the presence of water (Güler et al., 2002).
 Starch gelatinization is influenced by the presence of other ingredients that affect the water activity.
-Some ingredients, such as sugar, salt, and proteins, compete with starch for the available water in the system and affect its gelatinization (Wootton and Bamunuarachchi, 1980).
-Protein and gluten influence the gelatinization parameters of starch and the water behavior (Romano et al., 2015).
-Furthermore, starch gelatinization and protein coagulation are competitive and antagonistic (Cunin et al., 1995).
+Some ingredients, such as sugar, salt, and proteins, compete with starch for the available water in the system and affect its gelatinization (Avramenko et al., 2018).
+Protein and gluten influence the gelatinization parameters of starch and the water behaviour (Romano et al., 2015).
+Furthermore, starch gelatinization and protein coagulation are competitive and antagonistic (Huault et al., 2019).
 The interactions between starch and proteins are a consequence of the attraction between positively and negatively charged colloids in an acidic environment, and the modification of wheat proteins due to heating result in a loss of protein binding to the starch and in a decrease of the interactions (Mohamed and Rayas-Duarte, 2003).
-So the starch gelatinization peak temperature increases, and the enthalpy decreases, in the presence of gluten proteins.
+So the starch gelatinization peak temperature increases and the enthalpy decreases, in the presence of gluten proteins.
 In addition, the peak temperature increases as the ratio between gluten and starch increases (Mohamed and Rayas-Duarte, 2003).
-The thermal stability of the gluten decreases with increasing in the level of gliadins and their transition also shifts to lower temperatures; the changes in the starch gelatinization parameters are believed to be due to the less amount of available water in the presence of gluten (Khatkar et al., 2013)..
+The thermal stability of the gluten decreases with increasing in the level of gliadins and their transition also shifts to lower temperatures; the changes in the starch gelatinization parameters are believed to be due to the less amount of available water in the presence of gluten (Khatkar et al., 2013)